What is a Parathyroidectomy?

 Who Should Have a Parathyroidectomy?

-At UVA, we perform parathyroid surgery on patients of all ages whose calcium levels are elevated, who are experiencing complications from hyperparathyroidism.
+At UVA, we perform parathyroid surgery on patients of all ages who have elevated calcium levels and complications from hyperparathyroidism.

 You'll have an evaluation in our clinic to see if surgery is the right option for you.